Board of Directors

 Nick Brouwer found out about the Miracle League project through interactions with Tony Comden at the Wolverine World Wide Family YMCA.
 Nick is the Program Director at the YMCA, and when it was realized that the Y could play a role in making the Miracle League successful, Nick immediately knew that this was something he wanted to be a part of.
 Growing up just outside of Grand Rapids, sports and outdoors defined Nick and continues to do so.
 He was a multi sport athlete throughout high school and continued to pursue his passion at GVSU in sports management.
 Now Nick uses that experience by coaching kids and organizing leagues at the YMCA.
 His passion and excitement for the miracle league stems from growing up with a sister who is mentally and physically disabled.
 Nick believes that anyone who's been blessed with the opportunity to play sports as a child has a responsibility to give the next generation those same opportunities.
 Nick truly sees the Miracle League as an outlet for kids who wouldn't normally have an opportunity to play.
 It's a real chance to make a difference for kids and families in our community.

 Tony Comden is a lifelong baseball fan, having played the game through high school and, more recently, coaching his daughter Riley and son Jed in their little league teams.
-Tony started the West Michigan Miracle League in the summer of 2011 to bring Miracle League baseball to the kids with disabilities in West Michigan.
+Tony, along with his wife, Marcy, started the West Michigan Miracle League in the summer of 2011 to bring Miracle League baseball to the kids with disabilities in West Michigan.
 His passion for Miracle League baseball is driven by his son Jed, who is a brain cancer survivor and has learned to walk again.
 Tony has experienced first hand the joys that come from Jed playing tee ball in a conventional tee ball league, and he wants to provide that same opportunity and joy for other kids with disabilities and their families in West Michigan.

 He is a partner in the Miller Johnson firm in Grand Rapids, focusing on representing management in labor and employment matters.
 Tony, and his wife Marcy, Riley, and Jed live in Zeeland.